 If the Canskater will miss more than two (2) classes please email our office so we can inform the coach.
 Due to registration constraints, MFSC may be unable to provide make-up classes.
-Refunds will only be provided for long term medical reasons and/or extenuating circumstances .
+Refunds will only be provided for long term medical reasons.
 Please see our policy page for more details.

-STARSkaters must notify their coach or the office if they will not be able to attend a scheduled lesson or class.
+STARSkaters must notify the office if they will not be able to attend a scheduled lesson or class.
 As a courtesy, the sooner you know you’ll be away, the sooner you should notify us.

 After completing the CanSkate program, skaters will have all of the recreational skating skills to pave the way for a lifetime of enjoyment on ice.
 Skaters who choose to continue can move on to other Skate Canada programs.
 Mayfield Figure Skating Club offers STARSkate (the figure skating test program).
 Other Skate Canada options are available at other Clubs in our city.